davexpan/SeleniumNUnitExtentReport/SeleniumNUnitExtentNopCommerce/ReadMe.md

 Environment settings, user credentials are listed in the RunSettings file, which can be selected for running test in Visual Studio or in command line.

-Extent reports aer generated after the test.
+Extent reports are generated after the test.

-Currently supports the Chrome and FireFox browser
+Currently the framework supports the Chrome and FireFox browser

 ## Command line example for running the test